bd-j/forcepho/tests/galsim_tests/test_psf/psf_images/jwst/readme.md

 # JWST PSFs

-Taken from jwst docs at X on Y.  Current PSFs correspond to the OVERSAMP images
+Taken from jwst docs at https://stsci.app.box.com/v/jwst-simulated-psf-library on 10/2021.
+Linked from https://www.stsci.edu/jwst/science-planning/proposal-planning-toolbox/psf-simulation-tool and dated 08/2019

+Current PSFs correspond to the OVERSAMP images

 ## From accompanying readme: